Security management and best practices

 Lock down remote access

-Where possible, only allow access to internal resources over a VPN connection and do not use port forwarding.
+Where possible, only allow access to internal resources over a VPN connection and don't use port forwarding.
 If you must use port forwarding, make sure you apply an IPS policy to the rule-handling traffic.

 Configure SSL/TLS inspection rules

-You should have an SSL/TLS inspection rule configured to scan most network traffic, with exceptions configured only for services that SSL scanning will cause problems for.
+Configure an SSL/TLS inspection rule to scan most network traffic, with exceptions configured only for services to which SSL scanning will cause problems.